-- Flooding.All three streams passing through the village already overflow onto the Highways and any additional housing and tarmac surfaces will add to the existing problems.
+Flooding.All three streams passing through the village already overflow onto the Highways and any additional housing and tarmac surfaces will add to the existing problems.
 The Green is especially vulnerable having already experienced at least one major event.
 Properties further downstream will also face increased flooding including Clyst St Mary.
-Let alone the impact of flooding arising from the run off at Cranbrook. - the existing sewerage system in Whimple cannot cope with more discharge and is already at capacity accepted in the refusal to build on land at the New Fountain Inn. - Whimple has an important historical heritage including orchards and a rural character that will be lost if significant development takes place.
+Let alone the impact of flooding arising from the run off at Cranbrook. the existing sewerage system in Whimple cannot cope with more discharge and is already at capacity - accepted in the refusal to build on land at the New Fountain Inn.

+• Whimple has an important historical heritage including orchards and a rural character that will be lost if significant development takes place.

-4 Fields off Grove Road/off Lilypond Lane LP Whim 03 and LP Whim 13
+4. Fields off Grove Road/off Lilypond Lane LP\Whim\03 and LP\Whim\13

-- increased flood risk to properties in the surrounding area - Lack of open space in Whimple (Open space review 2014) - the existing sewerage system in Whimple cannot cope with more discharge and is already at capacity accepted in the refusal to build on land at the New Fountain Inn. - increased traffic through the narrow single track streets and village.
+• increased flood risk to properties in the surrounding area

+• Lack of open space in Whimple (Open space review 2014)

+• the existing sewerage system in Whimple cannot cope with more discharge and is already at capacity - accepted in the refusal to build on land at the New Fountain Inn.

+• increased traffic through the narrow single track streets and village.
 There are in no pavements in most of the village and neither Grove Road or Lilypond Lane are suitable for more traffic volume both being narrow single track lanes with no pavements.
-Further dwellings will put residents and school children at greater risk when walking. - Whimple has an important historical heritage including orchards and a rural character that will be lost if significant development takes place. - Village Building Boundary.
+Further dwellings will put residents and school children at greater risk when walking.

+• Whimple has an important historical heritage including orchards and a rural character that will be lost if significant development takes place.

+• Village Building Boundary.
 The land sits outside of the Whimple Parish Council building line

-Beyond these specific, practical concerns I believe it's important to preserve the unique character, wildlife and natural beauty of villages in East Devon.
-An active chose has been made by people to live not in towns or cities but to preserve rural ways of life, the local history and environment of East Devon.
-Once lost, these can never be recovered.
-It's what makes East Devon such an attractive place to live and, importantly, to visit and bring revenue into the local economy.
+Beyond these specific, practical concerns I believe it's important to preserve the unique character of villages in E.Devon.
+People have chosen to live not in towns or cities but to preserve rural ways of life, the local history and environment of East Devon.
+Once lost, these can never be restored.
+Its what makes E.Devon such an attractive place to live and, importantly, to visit and bring revenue into local economies.